-(Pocket-lint) - With customers driving the demand for always-on connectivity, mobile phone networks are turning to Wi-Fi to enable services that their own masts might not be able to provide.
+(Pocket-lint) - With customers driving the demand for always-on connectivity, mobile phone networks have turned to Wi-Fi to enable services that their own masts might not be able to provide.

 That's a good thing for those who want to remain connected in an area that perhaps doesn't support a particular network, letting you take calls and get messages where the cellular network might not reach.